 “Our BIM community started using Pinnacle Series straight ‘out-of-the-box’ which enabled us to get people up to speed quickly with BIM working practices,” explains David Throssell, BIM & Digital Engineering Operations Manager, at Skanska UK.

 “This soft roll-out covered 250 Autodesk users; people who use Autodesk products every day and need quick answers to questions on the go, without having to go searching on the Internet or seeking the input of colleagues simply to perform an Autodesk function they’re not personally familiar with.”

-The company identified specific milestones for realising this strategy: creating the digital project site and workplace, enabling it to deliver new services and products.
-“Within this strategy, digitally enabling our people and processes, particularly through digital collaboration and a BIM way of working are key drivers of change within the organisation,” says Throssell.
+The company identified specific milestones for realizing this strategy: creating the digital project site and workplace, enabling it to deliver new services and products.
+“Within this strategy, digitally enabling our people and processes, particularly through digital collaboration and a BIM way of working are key drivers of change within the organization,” says Throssell.

 Excitech worked alongside the Skanska team to arrive at a definitive set of job descriptions that would require specific learning pathways.
 This phase of the development involved identifying what an individual would need to learn, and what the timeframe would be for acquiring the identified skill.
 Excitech compared Skanska’s requirements against existing Pinnacle Series content to home in on

 For each learning path, the Excitech consultancy and training team created the paths as well as any content not available, including specific course and training videos wherever applicable.